Creating a more inclusive Ontario: age-friendly community planning guide for municipalities and community organizations

 - Creating a more inclusive Ontario: age-friendly community planning toolkit—This includes tools and templates to support your work throughout the process to create an inclusive and accessible age-friendly community.

 - Age-friendly community remote events planning resource—This resource provides advice on how to bring your project team and stakeholders together.
-Whether due to covid 19, weather or geography, remote events can be a safe and low-cost way to hold community gatherings.
-All planning activities and actions must follow local public health advice to prevent and stop the spread of covid 19.
+Whether due to COVID‑19, weather or geography, remote events can be a safe and low-cost way to hold community gatherings.
+All planning activities and actions must follow local public health advice.

 Please email us if you need print-ready files.